wp-plugins/adblock-notify-by-bweb/README.txt

 3. Statistics on the WordPress Dashboard

 == Changelog ==

+= 1.6.1 =
+* Disable fuckadblock.js because of to many bug repports
+* Improve the way cookies are registered
+* readme.txt update

 = 1.6 =
 * Remove the too simple detection by blocking file